-- 1. Incoming PhD Biology students - 2.
-Current PhD Biology students - 3.
-PhD students from other departments/programs (e.g. Chemistry, ENVS) whose primary advisor is Biology faculty - 4.
-Current and incoming Biology Master's students
+- 1. Incoming PhD Biology students

+- 2. Continuing PhD Biology students

+- 3. PhD students from other departments/programs (e.g. Chemistry, ENVS) whose primary advisor is Biology faculty

-- 5. Graduate students from other departments/programs whose primary advisor is not Biology faculty, but is a member of the Institute of Ecology & Evolution, the Institute of Molecular Biology, the Institute of Neuroscience or the Oregon Institute of Marine Biology - 6.
+- 4. Current and incoming Biology Master's students - 5.
+Graduate students from other departments/programs whose primary advisor is not Biology faculty, but is a member of IE, IMB, ION, or OIMB. - 6.
 Graduate students from other departments.

-For updates to this policy, consult https://gradschool.uoregon.edu/gtf/rights-and-responsibilities/gdrs.
+This policy, as well as with other policies related to Graduate Employees, can be found at https://gradschool.uoregon.edu/gtf/rights-and-responsibilities/gdrs.

-GTF PROCEDURES AND INFORMATION
+GE PROCEDURES AND INFORMATION

-GTF Workspace: If a room is needed for office hours, review sessions, or a special meeting, please contact the department secretary.
-Plan to give a little lead-time, as she will need to negotiate with the Scheduling Office.
+GE Workspace: If a room is needed for office hours, review sessions, or a meeting, contact the Biology Department Secretary.